While many countries have nationwide regulations that mandate the use of BIM technology for government construction projects, the U.S. does not.

 These days, attention needs to focus on driving BIM use across all players in the construction supply chain, and a mandate may not necessarily help get small, specialty trade contractors more engaged with BIM, Jones said.

 “Our research consistently shows that BIM implementation tends to increase over time among users, due to the benefits of BIM,” he said.
 “We’re probably better off encouraging individual federal agencies, state governments and major municipalities to study what others have done and develop BIM plans that work for them.”

 New BIM standard version coming soon

-By working with so many of the industry's major organizations to produce the standard's next version, “in some ways we can achieve many of the same things that a mandate would,” he said.
+By working with many of the industry's major organizations including the American Institute of Architects, ASHRAE, BIMForum and buildingSMART International to produce the standard's next version, “in many ways we can achieve the same goals as a common mandate,” he said.